 How can I access my new issue or past issues in my subscription?

-Current Issue: If you have a digital edition subscription, you will receive an email every time a new issue goes live.
+Current Issue: If you have a online digital issue subscription, you will receive an email every time a new issue goes live.
 These emails are computer-generated and are sent to the email address we have on file for you from when you subscribed.
-If you are not receiving these emails, please check your spam/junk folder, and please make sure you are checking the same email account that you gave to sign up for the digital edition.
+If you are not receiving these emails, please check your spam/junk folder, and please make sure you are checking the same email account that you gave to sign up for the online digital issue.
 If you still cannot find the links, please contact us with your name, email, book title, and a subject line of “Unable to find email with issue links.”

-Past Issues: Most subscriptions will allow you to view past issues of your digital edition, and these old issues are archived with every new issue release.
+Past Issues: Most subscriptions will allow you to view past issues of your online digital issue, and these old issues are archived with every new issue release.
 To find your past issues, open the nxtbook and look at the bottom of the screen.
 Across the bottom you will see tabs, and one of them will say “archives.”
 Please click on this tab and then choose the issue you are looking for.
 If you are still unable to find the archived issues, contact us with your name, email, book title, and a subject line of “Unable to locate archives” for more help.

 How do I turn off the flipping sound/center shadows/page animations?

-Open your digital edition and look at the top of the window, below any browser tabs or bookmarks in your browser toolbar.
+Open your online digital issue and look at the top of the window, below any browser tabs or bookmarks in your browser toolbar.
 There you should see a bar with words or icons on both the left and right side.
 On the left side, you will see two arrows, one points to the left, one points to the right.
 Below that is a smaller arrow pointing down.
 Click on this arrow to open a drop down box.
 Uncheck the boxes you want, and then click on the arrow again to make the box disappear.

 I cannot install the AIR application: “The application could not be installed because the AIR file is damaged”